-Based on the findings of the research work, it was concluded that there are many cases of operations of ISIS Cyber Command, causing cyber conflicts in the globe.
+Based on the findings of the research ork, it was concluded that there is many cases of operations of ISIS Cyber Command, cyber conflicts in the globe.
 There is significant implication of the operations of ISIS Cyber Command on cyber conflicts in the globe.
 Finally, the operations of ISIS Cyber Command have negative effects on the global economy.